-The name or form of name designated as the preferred name for a person, family, or corporate body should be the name or form of name found in resources embodying works associated with that person, family, or corporate body in the original language and script of the works.
-However, if the original language and script is one not normally used in the catalogue, the preferred name or form of name should be one found on manifestations or in reference sources in the language and script best suited to the users of the catalogue.
+The name or form of name designated as the preferred name for a person, family, or corporate body should be the name or form of name found in resources associated with that person, family, or corporate body in the original language and script of the content.
+However, if the original language and script is one not the language and script preferred by the agency creating the data, the preferred name or form of name should be one found in resources associated with that person, family, or corporate body, or in reference sources in the language and script preferred by the agency.